wsdjeg/mru.nvim/README.md

 ## Configuration

-Customize mru.nvim by adding the following to your Neovim config (e.g., init.lua):
+Customize mru.nvim by adding the following to your Neovim config:

 ```lua
 require('mru').setup({